Amplitude of Coulomb scattering for charged scalar field in de Sitter spacetime: Introduction

-The theory of quantum scalar field on de Sitter space was intensively studied, but the explicit solutions was written in a few papers.
-In our opinion these solutions have a main importance, in developing the theory of interaction on de Sitter space-time.
-A detailed study of interaction between quantum fields minimally coupled with gravitation in a expanding universe was not done from our knowledge.
+The theory of quantum scalar field on de Sitter space was intensively studied, but the explicit solutions were written in a few papers.
+In our opinion these solutions have a crucial importance, in developing the theory of interaction on de Sitter space-time.
 We focus our attention on this subject because the last astronomical observations shows that the expansion of the Universe is accelerating, thus increasing the interest on de Sitter model.
-The majority of investigation related to the quantum field theory on curved space-times it concerns problems related to the creation of particles on curved space, but neglect the scattering processes.
+The interacting theory in scalar electrodynamics on de Sitter spacetime in the present literature is concerned with important effects such as: vacuum polarization, self mass and stress-energy tensor, but neglect the scattering processes.
 This theory of scattering could be of interest, since the study of interactions between fermions, bosons and scalar fields on a curved background will help us to understand how the well established picture from flat space will be modified by a gravitational field.
-Until now detailed studies related to the Dirac field \cite{B2},\cite{B16},\cite{B14},\cite{B15} and scalar field \cite{B8} on de Sitter space-time was done obtaining important results such as normalized analytical solutions and quantization.
-The less studied was the electromagnetic field, but here the situation is simple is one recalls the conformal invariance between de Sitter and Minkowski metrics.
+Until now detailed studies related to the Dirac field \cite{B2},\cite{B16},\cite{B14},\cite{B15} and scalar field \cite{B18},\cite{B8} on de Sitter space-time was done obtaining important results such as normalized analytical solutions and quantization.
+The less studied is the electromagnetic field, but here the situation is simple if one recalls the conformal invariance between de Sitter and Minkowski metrics.
 Thus at this moment seems that we have all elements for constructing a theory of interaction between quantum fields on de Sitter background.
 In this paper our attention will be focused on the interaction between scalar field and electromagnetic field.